Ares-Developers/Ares-docs/new/buildings/urbancombattrenches.rst

 of a trench to the next, on the basis that adjacent segments are connected and, in essence, the same trench.

+Trench buildings have to have a foundation of one by one, or they will not function properly.

 :tagdef:`[BuildingType]IsTrench=string - trench type ID`
   Specifies a unique name for this particular trench so that the game knows that it is a trench for traversal purposes, and allows occupants to transfer between segments of the same trench type.

 For example, let's say you have :tag:`IsTrench=AlliedModern`.
-You have 2 segments of this trench adjacent to one another and one of these segments is garrisoned.
+You have two segments of this trench adjacent to one another and one of these segments is garrisoned.
 If you select the garrisoned segment and then position the mouse cursor over the adjacent segment, you will get an 'enter' cursor over the